What Happens If a Humidifier Is Too Large?

 Rapid Humidity Increase

-One of the first signs of oversizing is humidity rising too quickly after the unit turns on.
+One of the first signs of oversizing is humidity rising too quickly after the humidifier turns on.

 You may notice: